 - Focus on the road: Don’t talk on your cell phone, send text messages or consume things that are difficult or messy to eat (like tacos or sub sandwiches) behind the wheel.
-Operating a GPS system behind the wheel is also dangerous.
-And on this point I’ll add one other thing–your kids are watching you.
-Do you want your 16 year old texting while they drive?
-They’ll will follow your lead in how to operate car.
+Operating a GPS behind the wheel is also dangerous.
+And on this point I’ll add one other thing--your kids are watching you.
+Do you want your 16-year-old texting while they drive?
+They will follow your lead in how to operate a car.
 If you text, they’ll text (and I’m preaching to the choir on this one).

 - Obey speed limit signs: Speeding tickets add points to your record and often result in automatic increases in your insurance bill.

 - Use extra caution in residential areas, construction zones and school zones: These areas present more opportunities for accidents, and the fines for moving violations are higher.

 - Drive defensively: Be aware of other vehicles in front of you and behind you.
 When in doubt, err on the side of caution.
 I suspect the car that passed me yesterday could have avoided the accident.
 From my vantage point, he was more interested in not letting the SUV get in front of him than he was avoiding an accident.